syncfusion/ej2-react-docs/src/documenteditor/document-editor/export.md

 {% endtab %}

 >Document editor features are segregated into individual feature-wise modules.
-To use Sfdt export, inject the `SfdtExport` module using `DocumentEditor.Inject( SfdtExport)`.
+To use SFDT export, inject the `SfdtExport` module using `DocumentEditor.Inject( SfdtExport)`.
 >
->To enable Sfdt export for a document editor instance, set `enableSfdtExport` to true.
+>To enable SFDT export for a document editor instance, set `enableSfdtExport` to true.

 ## Word export